We certainly do not claim to be a “green company”, but we like to say that we seek to reduce our impact on the environment. Here’s what we do:

 4. All newspapers are shared in the office (reusing) and eventually bundled and recycled.

-W also take a wider perspective on what we do.
+We also take a broader perspective on what we do.

-As a wide format printer we make a lot of signs for businesses in the community.
-One thing we try to do is to recommend ways that banners can be re-used; for example, for a yearly event, we recommend just changing the date instead of buying another banner.
-We also make our banners out of top-quality materials, so that they will last a long time and need to be replaced less frequently.
-The same goes for our signage; focusing on quality is better for our clients and better for the environment.
+As a wide-format printer, we make a lot of signs for businesses in the community.
+We try to recommend ways to re-use banners; for example, for a yearly event, we recommend just changing the date instead of buying another banner.
+We also make our banners out of top-quality materials so that they will last a long time and need to be replaced less frequently.
+The same goes for our signage; focusing on quality is better for our clients and the environment.

 We also feel that we can be greener if we fix instead of replace equipment.
 This often has a huge time cost, but it does seem to be the right thing to do.